Luis Robert Preview, Player Props: White Sox vs. Athletics

 Luis Robert At The Plate

-- Robert leads Chicago in total hits (123) this season while batting .263 with 65 extra-base hits.
+- Robert leads Chicago with 125 hits, batting .265 this season with 67 extra-base hits.

-- Among qualifying hitters, he ranks 60th in batting average, while his on-base percentage ranks 95th and he is sixth in slugging.
+- He ranks 59th in batting average, 94th in on base percentage, and sixth in slugging among qualifying hitters in MLB.

-- Robert has driven in a run in 46 games this season (37.7%), including 16 games with more than one RBI (13.1%).
-He has also driven in three or more of his team's runs in five contests.
+- Robert has an RBI in 46 of 123 games this year, with multiple RBI in 16 of them.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.